kubevault/kubevault/docs/concepts/vault-server-crds/vaultserver.md

   - priority
   - securityContext

-Uses of some field of `spec.podTemplate` is described below,
+You can find the full list of fields [here](https://github.com/kmodules/offshoot-api/blob/kubernetes-1.16.3/api/v1/types.go).
+Some of the fields of `spec.podTemplate` are described below:

-#### spec.podTemplate.spec.imagePullSecret
+##### spec.podTemplate.spec.imagePullSecret

-`spec.podTemplate.spec.imagePullSecrets` is an optional field that points to secrets to be used for pulling docker image if you are using a private docker registry.
+`spec.podTemplate.spec.imagePullSecrets` is an optional field that points to secrets to be used for pulling docker images if you are using a private docker registry.

-#### spec.podTemplate.spec.nodeSelector
+##### spec.podTemplate.spec.nodeSelector

 `spec.podTemplate.spec.nodeSelector` is an optional field that specifies a map of key-value pairs.
 For the pod to be eligible to run on a node, the node must have each of the indicated key-value pairs as labels (it can have additional labels as well).
 To learn more, see [here](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#nodeselector) .

-#### spec.podTemplate.spec.resources
+##### spec.podTemplate.spec.resources

 `spec.podTemplate.spec.resources` is an optional field.
 This can be used to request compute resources required by Vault pods.
 To learn more, visit [here](http://kubernetes.io/docs/user-guide/compute-resources/).

-### spec.authMethods
+#### spec.authMethods

 `spec.authMethods` is an optional field that specifies the list of auth methods to enable in Vault.